Here is a quick peek into some future prints

 Artistically it would have to be color.
 Finding the right color and shading is the most important thing to me.
 I obsess myself into it to bring the right emotion into my art.

 Wining a couple of local contest nothing to big.

 Any recommendations as an artist?

 A lot of people are going to have opinions on you and your work, which means nothing.
 As long as you are happy with what you are doing then somebody will be able to connect.
 If you are around negative people maybe it is time for relocation.

-Art from the mind of Cincinnati resident JJ Baker
+Art and ideas from the mind of artist and educator JJ Baker

 A site to discuss and share thoughts on our course content.